section-engineering-education/engineering-education/content/articles/core-concepts-of-django-to-master/index.md

     alt: Core concepts to master when using Django
 ---

 Django is a free, open source web framework written in the Python programming language.
-A web framework is software that abstracts away many of the common challenges related to building a website, such as connecting to a database, handling security, user accounts and much more.
+A web framework is a software that abstracts away many of the common challenges related to building a website, such as connecting to a database, handling security, user accounts and much more.

 Django uses a python package called pip and this come in handy with Python installed.
-This is used to configure the server side of web applications as used by Shopify, Google, Pinterest, Instagram etc.
+Pip is used to configure the server side of web applications as used by Shopify, Google, Pinterest, Instagram etc.

 Surprised??
-Yes, companies mentioned used Django as their backend side.
+Yes, companies have mentioned using Django for their backend operations.

-Django web framework allows developers out there to connect the server side by actually making ties with the user interface of applications through the use of its concepts.
+Django web framework allows developers to connect the server side by actually making ties with the user interface of applications through the use of its concepts.

 In this article we will cover a number of concepts to be mastered whether you are just starting out learning the framework or have some experience with it.

 ## Key Take Aways

-By the end of this article, readers would have knowledge about the following topics:
+By the end of this article, readers will have knowledge about the following topics:

 1. Django Projects Structure
 2. How url routing works in Django